 2. For an idyllic train ride like no other

-Food vendors selling snacks and drinks, wide open doors and windows that immerse you in the surrounding beauty, and the peaceful rhythm of the train…this is a phenomenal way to experience the central highlands and plains while heading down south.
+Food vendors selling snacks and drinks, wide open windows that immerse you in the surrounding beauty, and the peaceful rhythm of the train…this is a phenomenal way to experience the central highlands and plains while heading south.
 Plus, if you’ve hired a private tour guide, they can drop you in Kandy and meet you at Ella.

 3. For once-in-a-lifetime whale watching

 The Earth’s largest mammal, the majestic blue whale, is known to frequent the southern waters off the coast of Galle between February and March, pausing for its fill of a krill buffet during annual migration.
-At the same time of year, the northern waters of Kalpitiya can host ‘super-pods’ of sperm whales, with up to 150 in a group sloping through the seas – a magical, humbling sight.
+At the same time of year, the northern waters of Kalpitiya can host ‘super-pods’ of sperm whales, with up to 150 in a group sloping through the seas – a magical and humbling sight.

-5. Snorkel with the turtles of Hikkaduwa beach
+5. Snorkel with turtles at Hikkaduwa beach

-You will see their shadows rising in the breaking waves as they ‘surf’ in the shallows, finding seaweed and other tasty morsels to eat – and as used to humans as they are, it’s possible to get close to them.
+You’ll see their shadows rising in the breaking waves as they ‘surf’ in the shallows, finding seaweed and other tasty morsels to eat – and as used to humans as they are, it’s possible to get close to them.

 6. To do a spot of leopard gazing